rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 really driven to bring in more women and secure their place in academia, you have to find something else to do.

-While K encouraged a crowd to "hold me accountable," I wondered: Did we truly need to have this conversation, or is K just lashing out at the only target they can hit?
+In this case, K decided that the thing to do was encourage a crowd to "hold me accountable."
+While I listened, I wondered: Did we truly need to have this conversation, or is K just lashing out at the only target they can hit?
 Just last month we found [a math department nazi](/i-hate-new-jersey-nazis) who was in charge of both K and myself for a while.
 We can't do anything about that now, but maybe it's getting hard to distinguish "nazi" from "people who disagree with me."

 In any event, I'm glad we all had a nice, relaxing reeducation session together.
 Happy Thanksgiving.